dynamiquet/Project-SAND/ProjectProposalMaterial/Contract.md

 ##### Decision-Making:
 Major decisions (such as significantly huge changes to features in the project) or any decisions requiring group input will only be made if all group members agree.
 ##### Delegation:
-The division of work will be decided based on team strengths and willingess to take on tasks.
-More stuff
->How will you ensure that everybody participates meaningfully?
-How will you make sure that everyone’s contribution is valued?
+Since each sprint will not be the exact same, we will allocate work based on each member's strengths and weaknesses to ensure that each member does not feel overwhelmed but also has sufficient work to do.
+We will make sure that everyone's contribution is valued by listening to all ideas and working as a team to refine and polish them.
 ##### Conflict Resolution:
 Satisfactory participation requires that all team members complete their given tasks by the assigned due date, with progress check-ins made as frequently as possible.
 If a task cannot be completed by the assigned due date, communication with the group must be made as soon as possible.
 Tasks need not be done completely alone, questions and calls for help can and are encouraged to be made to the group.